SATOP Logo

 What comes next

-Upon completing your SATOP screening, we provide both in-person and virtual OEP & WIP Classes via Zoom.
+Upon completing of your SATOP screening, we provide both in-person and virtual OEP & WIP Classes via Zoom.
 For more information, please reach out to the St. Joseph Safety & Health Council at (816) 233-3330.

-A 20-hour level of service designed for repeat or high-risk consumers using intensive education and counseling intervention methods over a weekend of structured activities.
+• A 20-hour level of service designed for repeat or high-risk consumers using intensive education and counseling intervention methods over a weekend of structured activities.
 This program is conducted in a restrictive environment on the third weekend of the month.

 Friday - 5:00pm to 8:15pm *Water cooler, coffee, snacks